-Call Generator Mode: Select NOT RUNNING (default), RUNNING - START NEW CALLS, RUNNING - NO NEW CALLS, or RUNNING - UNTIL NO CONNECT.
+Call Generator Mode: Select NOT RUNNING (default), RUNNING-START NEW CALLS, RUNNING-NO NEW CALLS, or RUNNING-UNTIL NO CONNECT.
 This is a global selection that affects all digital interfaces and analog ports.
 Upon power up or reboot, the call generator is not running.
 Not running immediately disconnects all calls started by the call generator and prevents the call generator from starting new calls.
-Running - start new calls allows the call generator to start new calls.
+Running-start new calls allows the call generator to start new calls.
 By design the call generator waits the selected time between cycles before making the first call.
-Running - no new calls prevents new calls from starting but does not disconnect calls in process.
-Running - until no connect prevents new calls from starting after a call has failed to connect but does not disconnect calls in process. <ENTER> must be pressed to change this feature.
+Running-no new calls prevents new calls from starting after a call has failed to connect but does not disconnect calls in process. <ENTER> must be pressed to change this feature.

 Number of Active Calls: Select 0 (default) through maximum number of analog ports.
 Indicates the maximum number of outgoing calls that can be initiated by the call generator.
-O indicates that no calls are initiated.
+0 indicates that no calls are initiated.